On Vector Spaces with Formal Infinite Sums: Comparisons

 \subsection{Some questions}

-In general the functor $\k[-;-]$ described in Subsection~\ref{ssec:Comp_B} and its essential image (equivalent to $B\Sigma\Vect$) have a mysterious nature in the following regard: it seems ``hard" to determine whether an $X \in \Sigma\Vect$ has the form $\k[-;-]$ or not.
-A necessary condition would be that it is $\cQ_4$-free, but it seems unlikely it is sufficient (even though this note does not contain any counterexample).
+In general the functor $\bfk[-;-]$ described in Subsection~\ref{ssec:Comp_B} and its essential image (equivalent to $B\Sigma\Vect$) have a mysterious nature in the following regard: it seems ``hard'' to determine whether an $X \in \Sigma\Vect$ has the form $\bfk[-;-]$ or not.
+A necessary condition would be that it is $\cQ_4$-free, but it seems unlikely it is sufficient.

 \begin{question} Are there non-based $\cQ_4$-free strong vector spaces (i.e. that are topological in nature)? \end{question}